Ruyi95/Ruyi95.github.io/_projects/Github_Page_on_HPC.md

 endtime: April 17, 2021
 title: Github Page on HPC
 ---
 A Github page is created to organize the HPC resources.
 Its style is based on [Jekyll minima](https://github.com/jekyll/minima) template.
-This project demonstrates the my knowledge of Linux, Git, Jekyll, and HTML/CSS.
+This project demonstrates my knowledge of Linux, Git, Jekyll, and HTML/CSS.